astral-sh/ruff/README.md

 First, Ruff provides a special rule code, `RUF100`, to enforce that your `noqa` directives are "valid", in that the violations they _say_ they ignore are actually being triggered on that line (and thus suppressed).
-You can run `ruff /path/to/file.py --extend-select RUF100` to flag unused `noqa` directives.
+You can run `ruff check /path/to/file.py --extend-select RUF100` to flag unused `noqa` directives.

 Second, Ruff can _automatically remove_ unused `noqa` directives via its autofix functionality.
-You can run `ruff /path/to/file.py --extend-select RUF100 --fix` to automatically remove unused `noqa` directives.
+You can run `ruff check /path/to/file.py --extend-select RUF100 --fix` to automatically remove unused `noqa` directives.

 Third, Ruff can _automatically add_ `noqa` directives to all failing lines.
 This is useful when migrating a new codebase to Ruff.
-You can run `ruff /path/to/file.py --add-noqa` to automatically add `noqa` directives to all failing lines, with the appropriate rule codes.
+You can run `ruff check /path/to/file.py --add-noqa` to automatically add `noqa` directives to all failing lines, with the appropriate rule codes.

 #### Action comments